zdne/briefed/docs/HowItWorks.md

 # How Briefed.sh Works

-Briefed.sh uses Feedbin as its collector, Postgres and pgvector as its local archive, OpenAI for embeddings, and OpenAI or Anthropic for language-model synthesis.
+Briefed.sh uses Feedbin and TwitterAPI.io as collectors, Postgres and pgvector as its local archive, OpenAI for embeddings, and OpenAI or Anthropic for language-model synthesis.

+Feedbin entries and Twitter/X list tweets are normalized into the same `content` table.
+Source identity fields keep collectors separate while shared embeddings make both collectors searchable through queries and eligible for briefings.

-## Sync Pipeline
+## Feedbin Sync Pipeline

 Run: